acurtovilalta/3D_LabelGeneration/README.md

 ### Overview
 This framework generates AI-assisted labels as segmentation annotations for supervised segmentation tasks.
 It is the official implementation of the paper:
-**"Semi-Supervised Label Generation for 3D Multi-Modal MRI Bone Tumor Segmentation"**
+*Semi-Supervised Label Generation for 3D Multi-Modal MRI Bone Tumor Segmentation*

 The framework is adaptable to any volumetric dataset, with the only requirement being the presence of two image modalities.